-openstack stack show STACK
+Figure 5.8 OpenStack Stack Show STACK

-login to the VMs.
+Login to the VMs.

-So all 3 VMs, once up and running, will inheritage the same log in credential defined in the heat template and scripts.
-In contrail/openstack integration environment There are a few common ways to access a VM running in a specific compute node:
+So all three VMs, once up and running, will inherit the same log in credentials defined in the heat template and scripts.
+There are a few common ways to access a VM running in a specific compute node in Contrail/OpenStack integration environments:

 floating IP: This is an routable IP address that is visible from outside of the cluster which maps to an internal IP of the VM.
-Once VM is launched, you can log in to a specific VM with this IP address from anywhere that is able to reach the IP.
+Once the VM is launched, you can log in to a specific VMs with this IP address from anywhere that is able to reach the IP.

 virsh console: virsh provides access to the VM console.
 This does not require any IP address to be configured.

-meta_ip_address: This is a non-routable private IP that visible only from a specific compute.
+meta_ip_address: This is a non-routable private IP visible only from a specific compute.
 This IP address is automatically generated and mapped to the VM’s tap interface IP.

 In our test we didn’t configure any floating IP, so we will use console and meta_ip_address to access the VM.
-To access VM console use virsh console command from nova_libvirt docker in the compute node:
+To accessthe VM console use the virsh console command from nova_libvirt docker in the compute node: